KivalEvan/BeatSaber-MapCheck/README.md

 ## How to use

 Visit the [github.io page](https://kivalevan.github.io/BeatSaber-MapCheck/) or download a copy and run `index.html` locally on any browser.
-Tools available within collapsible.

 ## Planned

 -   Rewrite swing detection
 -   Basic parity check
--   Basic unrankable hit check
 -   Save tools parameter

 ## Known Issues